dehorsley/colette/paper.md

     the AAD).

 2)  Novel pairings are favoured over those that have already occurred in previous rounds.
-The implementation currently only consdiers the last 10 rounds.
+The implementation currently only considers the previous 10 rounds of pairings.

-3)  Each person is given a role in the pair that preferentially alternates - coffee 'buyer' or venue 'organiser' (i.e. a 'buyer' in round 1 will be paired with a 'buyer' in the following round, so they become the 'organiser').
-This is done to prevent a standoff where each participant is expecting the other to reachout and organise the meetup.
+3)  Each person is given a role in the pair that alternates - coffee 'buyer' or venue 'organiser' (i.e. a 'buyer' in round 1 will be paired with a 'buyer' in the following round, so they become the 'organiser').
+This is done to prevent a stand-off where each participant is expecting the other to reach out and organise the meet-up.

-4)  If no satisfactory pairing can be made for a player, the player can be excluded from the round.
-For example there is an odd number of people, or the player has recently paired with all viable participants.
-In the current implementation, this is recorded as the player pairing with themselves to keep a record for future rounds, to prevent a player being repeteded excluded, and differentiate from a when a player did participate in the round voluntarily.
+4)  If no satisfactory pairing can be made for a player, the player is excluded from the round.
+For example if there are an odd number of players within the population, or the player has recently paired with all others available.
+In the current implementation, this is recorded by the player concerned being paired with themselves and output in a CSV file.
+This functionality allows the organiser to keep a record for future rounds that will prevent a player from being repeatedly excluded, and to differentiate from a when a player did not participate in the round voluntarily (i.e. they opted out).

-To find pairs satisfying the above requirements efficiently, we formulate the problem as a linear integer program and rely on the advanced techniques available to solve such optimisation problems.
-In the implementation we use the COIN-OR CBC solver [@coin-or-cbc], via the Python MIP package [@python-mip], to find solutions problem.
-The CBC solver uses the Branch-and-Cut method to solve linear mixed integer programs; relaxing the integer constraints and solving the resulting linear program, then using cutting planes to tighten the integer constraints.
+To find pairs satisfying the above requirements efficiently, we formulated the problem as a linear integer program and used the advanced techniques available to solve such optimisation problems.
+In the implementation we used the COIN-OR CBC solver [@coin-or-cbc], via the Python MIP package [@python-mip], to find solutions to the problem.
+The CBC solver uses the Branch-and-Cut method to solve linear mixed integer programs by relaxing the integer constraints and solving the resulting linear program.
+Cutting planes are then used to tighten the integer constraints.

-To state the problem as an integer program, we begin by considering find pairs in the $R$th round, given with N "players".
+To state the problem as an integer program, we begin by considering finding pairs in the $R$th round, with N "players".
 We let

 $$
 p_{ij} \in \{0,1\}, \quad 1\le i \le N,\ i \le j \le N,